NicolasDP/maild/README.md

 * port: the port number to listen on
 * connections: the number of accepted connections (will reject all connections when this limit is reached).
+* domain: the MX domain which point to the machine which hosts the daemon

 Example:

     smtp {
         port = 25
         connections = 128
+        domain = "smtp.my.private.domain.net"
     }

 ## MailStorage